Azure/Ignite2019_IaC_pre-day_docs/ARM Template/01 - Basics/Guide.md

 - For the repository URL enter: https://github.com/Azure/Ignite2019_IaC_pre-day_docs and press **Enter**
 - Select a location for the repo, and open the folder when prompted by VS Code

+## Import WhatIf Module

+For this lab there will be a ***preview*** of the "WhatIf" feature for ARM Templates.
+Before running any commands import the preview modules for PowerShell.

+- Open a PowerShell command window
+- Change the current directory to the directory used for cloning the lab repo, if you used the default this will be C:\Users\demouser\Ignite2019_IaC_pre-day_docs\ARM Template>
+- Run the script to import the preview modules: import.ps1

+> **NOTE:** If you close the PowerShell window you will need to re-run these commands before using the WhatIf feature.

 ## Deploy an Empty Template

 Before getting started in the lab, deploy the empty template to get familiar with the command line tools available for Azure.
 Open a PowerShell command window to run all of the commands provided for the labs.